TrendHarry/C1WSPolicyExclusionsSync/README.md

   Display the roles and lists where discrepancies are found.

 User Selection:
-  Prompt the user to select the discrepancies they want to synchronize.
+  Prompt the user to select the discrepancies they want to synchronize
+  note:  The script is designed to operate on a sequential priority basis,following the order of dev -> qas -> prd.
+This means that any discrepancies between dev and qas will result in qas aligning its exclusion lists with dev.
+Similarly, discrepancies between qas and prd will be resolved by making prd align with qas.
+         Before proceeding with synchronization, please review policies, for sample role dev exclusions should always contains or eqaul qas, qas exclusions should always contains or eqaul prd.

 Sync Selected Exclusion Lists:
   API Used: POST /api/policies/{policy_id}